ardanlabs/python-go/py-in-mem/post.md

 Errors are signaled by returning `NULL`, and then you can use the `PyErr_Occurred` function to get the last exception raised.

 CPython uses a [reference counting](https://en.wikipedia.org/wiki/Reference_counting) garbage collector.
 It means that every `PyObject *` has a counter for how many variables are referencing it.
-Once the reference counter reaches 0, Python frees the objects memory.
+Once the reference counter reaches 0, Python frees the object's memory.
 As a programmer, you need to take care to decrease the reference counter using `Py_DECREF` once you're done with an object.

 ### Code Overview